 As soon as the student's record has been assessed the Office of the Registrar will inform the student which transfer credits have been awarded.
 The number of credits which have been approved, and which King's/ Dalhousie classes may not be taken, will be included in the letter.
-If more credits have been approved than can be applied to the student's programme, the student will choose the credits to be used.
-If the student fails to do so, the Registrar's Office will decide the appropriate transfer credits.
+If more credits have been approved than can be applied to the student's programme the Registrar's Office will decide the appropriate transfer credits.
 Transfer credits awarded on admission appear on a Dalhousie transcript as credits only; no marks are shown.